Two-variable fibrations, factorisation systems and $\infty$-categories of spans: Introduction

-As mentioned above, we will write $\cat{Cat}$ for the $\infty$-category of $\infty$-categories to declutter notation and use $\cat{An}$ for the $\infty$-category of animae, or spaces, following a recent suggestion of Clausen and Scholze.
-The letter $\iota$ will denote the core an $\infty$-category, i.e.\ the anima spanned by its equivalences.
-By a (full) subcategory of an $\infty$-category we shall mean a functor such that the induced maps on mapping animae are inclusions of path components (resp.\ equivalences).
-We will also call such functors faithful.
-Likewise, a ($1$-full) sub-$2$-category of an $(\infty, 2)$-category is a functor inducing subcategory inclusions (resp.\ full inclusions) on mapping $\infty$-categories.
+The letter $\iota$ will denote the core of an $\infty$-category, \ie{} the $\infty$-groupoid spanned by its equivalences.
+By a subcategory of an $\infty$-category we mean a functor such that the induced morphisms on mapping \igpds{} and cores are inclusions of path components.
+A subcategory is \emph{full} if the functor furthermore induces equivalences on mapping \igpds{}, while it is \emph{wide} if the functor induces an equivalence on cores.
+Similarly, a sub-$2$-category of an $(\infty, 2)$-category is a functor inducing subcategory inclusions on mapping \icats{} and a monomorphism on underlying \igpds{}; we say such a sub-$2$-category is \emph{1-full} if it locally full, \ie{} is given by full subcategory inclusions on mapping \icats{}.

-Throughout, we shall use full capitalisation to indicate the large variants of $\infty$-categories such as $\cat{CAT}$ and in the final section boldface such as $\mathbf{Cat}$ to indicate the $(\infty,2)$-categorical variants.
+Throughout, we shall use small caps such as $\CAT$ to indicate large variants of $\infty$-categories and boldface such as $\tCat$ to denote $(\infty,2)$-categories.
+We have also reserved sub- and superscripts on category names to refer to changes on morphisms, e.g.\ $\cart(A) \subseteq \Cartlax(A)$.

+We will write $\Ar(C)$ for the arrow \icat{} $\Fun([1],C)$ of an \icat{} $C$, and $\TwL(C)$ and $\TwR(C)$ for the two versions of the twisted arrow category, geared so that the combined source-target map defines a left fibraton in the former, and a right fibration in the latter case, see \Cref{ex:twar}.
+Finally, we write $\Lambda_0[2]$ for the span category $1\leftarrow 0\rightarrow 2$ and $\Lambda_2[2]$ for the cospan.